 Morescope’s Top-Down Data Model

-MoreScope's Environmental Economic Model (MEEM) is a market leader within Environmentally Extended Multi-Regional Input-Output models, built on a decade of research at SINTEF, one of Europe's largest independent research institutions.
+Morescope's Environmental Economic Model (MEEM) is a market leader within Environmentally Extended Multi-Regional Input-Output models, built on a decade of research at SINTEF, one of Europe's largest independent research institutions.
 This model transforms financial data (transactions) into highly granular spend-based emission estimates.
 The model matches suppliers with their sector of operation and region, linking spend data with emission factors from global databases, taking into account global trade relations, production technology and emission intensities for specific sectors in specific regions.
 Our platform ensures that spend-based estimates are derived from high-quality data, making them a reliable foundation for further analysis.

 Data Collection